22.12.2018 - 5.1.2019

 There we continue after 100 m road to the right about 15 m upwards towards Hinterprufatscheng (1107 m) to the ruin of the wild castle (847 m).
 The last part of the way to the wild castle leads down in the forest on a rather narrow path.
 Caution is advised here with lots of snow!

 From the ruin of Wildschloss we go down to Vaduz Castle (600 m).
 The trail first leads down almost straight of the slope and then continues after a sharp kink in the big arc.
 At this point I always take the shorter route through the castle forest.
 The whole tour is quite long, but since it is mainly flat or downhill, it can be done in about 3.5 hours.
-From "Vaduz Post" (457 m) you first take the bus line 21 to the bus stop "Steg Tunnel" (1276 m) and then return to the mountain guest-house Sücka.
+From "Vaduz Post" (457 m) you first take the bus line 21 to the bus stop "Steg Tunnel" (1276 m) and then return to the Mountain Inn Sücka.

 A winter hiking trail leads from Steg into the Valüna Valley.
-However, you can also start at the mountain guest-house.
+However, you can also start at the Mountain Inn.
 The path leads from there past the buildings of the alpe towards Lake Gänglesee downwards.
 When you reach the end of the lake, it goes parallel to the trails in about 1 hour to the alpe Valüna.
 Although this alpe is closed in winter, there are a few wooden benches on the south side, which invite you to a short rest.
 Back we go the same way.

 Now you have the choice between the path at the ridge through the forest and a path along the edge of the forest.
 Whichever way you choose, you get to a large free area (Dürraboda).
 There is a good view of the Samina Valley, the mountains all around and from the ridge (about 1540 m) into the Rhine Valley.
 On the forest side opposite begins a path through the Schwemmiwald at about 1530 m, which leads first upwards to about 1570 m and then downwards to a fork (1517 m).
 From there we go up to the Alple and down to the Sücka.
-After just over 1.5 hours you are back at the mountain guest-house.
+After just over 1.5 hours you are back at the Mountain Inn.

 The Principality of Liechtenstein has signed the CEPT agreement.
 Therefore, I could easily become active as HB0/DK3RED/P. As a transceiver, I had an Elecraft KX3 with me.
-To generate the CW characters, I used a tablet − the KX3 can be addressed directly.
+To generate the CW characters, I used a tablet - the KX3 can be addressed directly.
 Als Reserve hatte ich eine Palm Portable Key dabei.
-For the power supply, I used a 4.5 Ah capacity LiFePo4 accumulator.
+For the power supply, I used a 4.5 Ah capacity LiFePo4 battery.